 Having owned, tested, loved, and often loathed an untold number of brands and types of bath linens over the years, I am confident to continue recommending JCPenneys Liz Claiborne Luxury Egyptian Hygrocotton Loops Towels as the best quality, luxury bath towels consistently at the best price—especially when they’re on Sale!—our pick for Best Inexpensive value for quality, luxurious bath linens.

 Hygrocotton uses a special weaving process by which the fabric’s yarns have either a low twist count or untwisted loops.
 This method increases the surface area of the individual fibers, resulting in much more absorbent items.
 Ideal for shower and bath towels, and face cloths.

 EC Picks for Best Bath Towels

-We understand that not everyone has the same taste or standard when it comes to bath linens.
+We understand that not everyone has the same taste or standard regarding bath linens.
 With that in mind, we’ve chosen a “best” in several categories.
-Please note that while prices and availability are changing rapidly these days, at this writing the following were readily available and that price shown.
+Please note that while prices and availability are changing rapidly these days, the following were readily available and that price shown at this writing.

 Everyday Cheapskate receives an affiliate commission on some, but not all, of the products we recommend—but only if you decide to click through to the retailer’s site and make a purchase.
 We only recommend products we believe in and retailers we trust and have a proven track record for service and dependability.